 - Wait until the target temperature of 75 °C is reached.

 - Grab the material with pliers and pull it out with a quick, firm pull.
-The material should now look like this.
+The tip should now look as on the right picture.

 - Insert the bowden tube into the print head.